zouan616/Airsim-ROS/Documentation/Example-mission/pacakge_delivery_dynamic.md

 ## Analysis
 General node involved: airsim_node, depth_to_pointcloud_manager, airsim_depth2cloud, ned_to_enu_pub

 Mission-Specific node involved: package_delivery_node, octomap_server, panic_pcl, follow_trajectory, future collision, motion planner

-Motion planner node first gives a trajectory based on inital map.
-As the drone builds its environment gradually, the planned trajectory may have collision. **future collision node** helps to detect collision.
+After you give the destination coordinate, motion planner node first gives a trajectory based on initial map.
+As the drone builds its environment gradually, the planned trajectory may have collision. **future collision node** helps to detect collision by consistently checking collision.
 Once it finds potential collsion, it publishes the message so that package_delivery_node will ask motion planner to replanning. follow_trajectory is the node that actully controls the drone to fly.